inkytonik/atom-sbt/README.md

 ## History

 As well as supporting interactive use, the sbt package has Atom commands to make it easier to send sbt commands more than once.
-The simplest Atom command submits the most recent sbt command again.
+The simplest Atom command re-submits the most recent sbt command of the current project.

-"Sbt: Run Last Command" (`alt-shift-V`): submit the most recent sbt command again.
+"Sbt: Run Last Command" (`alt-shift-V`): re-submit the most recent sbt command of the current project.

 For more control over history, the sbt package creates a new Atom command each time you submit a command to sbt.
-E.g., suppose that the first command that you enter to sbt is "test:compile".
+E.g., suppose that the first command that you enter to sbt in project "mytool" is "test:compile".
-After you have interactively entered this command, you will find a new Atom command "Sbt: History 1 test:compile".
+After you have interactively entered this command, you will find a new Atom command "Sbt: History 1 mytool test:compile".
-Thus, you can re-send this sbt command using the Atom command palette.
+Thus, you can re-send sbt commands by using the Atom command palette to match on the count, the project name or the command text.
 Each sbt command entered will get an Atom history command with an incremented count.

 If you don't want the history commands, you can turn off the "Create History Commands" package setting.

 If you accumulate too much history and want to start again, use this command to start again:

-"Sbt: Clear History": clear the history commands.
+"Sbt: Clear History": clear the history commands for the current sbt project.

 ## Adding new commands